-If you aspire to develop yourself and to conduct high-quality research, do explore working with me as a PhD student, a visiting/internship student, or an academic visitor.
-My team has a supportive culture with members coming from different countries.
-My past students and researchers have developed successful research and have enjoyed their vibrant lifes in the UK.
-See further information and application procedures.
+If you aspire to develop yourself and conduct high-quality research, do check out the instructions for joining us as a PhD student, a visiting/internship student, or an academic visitor.
+My team has a supportive culture with members developing successful research and enjoying their vibrant lifes in the UK.
+PhD directions include:

 Durham University is ranked top 100 in the world and the 6th in the UK.
 As a member of the elite Russell Group, Durham University focuses on research excellence delivered by world-class academics.
 It is the third oldest university in England, following Oxford and Cambridge, with the campus's Cathedral and Castle being a UNESCO world heritage.
 It is located at Durham in North East England, which is one of the safest cities in the UK with an affordable living cost.
 The Department of Computer Science is one of the fastest-growing departments in the University, supported by major investments in staff recruitment and academic infrastructure.
 97% of its research outputs are considered as “world-leading” and “internationally excellent” by the UK Research Excellence Framework.